johnbintz/screenomat/README.md

-# screenie
+# screenomat

 You like screen, I like screen.
-Make getting those big multi-command line-running projects even easier to get started up with `screenie`.
+Make getting those big multi-command line-running projects even easier to get started up with `screenomat`.

 ## How?

-Make a `.screenie` file in your app and write:
+Make a `.screenomat` file in your app and write:

 <pre>
 session do